tatiananantes/skills-workshops/object_oriented_programming/extracting_a_class/README.md

 2. Diagram the current domain

 3. Annotate each line of the printout with the operations that are happening
-   - describe the code in english as if to someone who is not familiar with code.
+   - describe the code in English as if to someone who is not familiar with code.

 4. list all the
   - groupings of things doing similar things